layer6ai-labs/CNNEmbed/README.md

 ### Amazon Fine Food Reviews
 The AFFR dataset was obtained from [here](https://www.kaggle.com/snap/amazon-fine-food-reviews).
 The original dataset is highly unbalanced and contains many duplicates.
-As such, our uploaded dataset removes all duplicates and balances all the classes.
+As such, we removed all duplicates and balanced the classes, see our paper for full description of this dataset.

 ### Data Preparation
 ```bash